Skip to content

 )

-if vendor:
+if state.get("evs_parent"):

 if is_sub_attribute:

-key = (self.vendors.GetForward(vendor), parent_code, code)
+key = (self.vendors.get_forward(vendor), parent_code, code)

 else:

-key = (self.vendors.GetForward(vendor), code)
+key = (self.vendors.get_forward(vendor), code)

 else: